finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 });
 ```

 And now we're ready to use code splitting on our React app.
 Let's use code splitting to our React app.
-Open `App.js` file.
-Here, we are going to update how we import **Home** component.
+Open the `App.js` file.
+Here, we are going to update how we import the **Home** component.

 ```js{2,7}
 // App.js